 Whether your project requires custom-colored materials, textured paints, or final part assembly, our team can manufacture all custom finishes under one roof while following the highest-quality industry standards.

-We have extensive experience with medical applications—ranging from helping manufacturers of large diagnostic systems find new, more cost-effective parts to delivering high-precision 3D printed prototypes for custom surgical implants in a matter of hours.
+We have extensive experience with medical device manufacturing applications—ranging from helping manufacturers of large diagnostic systems find new, more cost-effective parts to delivering high-precision 3D printed prototypes for custom surgical implants in a matter of hours.

 Understanding that medical devices demand specialized expertise and require stringent industry standards, we’re certified to ISO 13485:2016, a comprehensive quality system standard for the design and manufacture of medical devices.
 This international certification shows our commitment to the customer and regulatory requirements necessary for the production of medical devices, including those used in diagnostic imaging and surgical instruments.